amirmafzali/Neural_network-and-deep-learning_course/README.md

 some projects of neural network and deep learning course:

-1- Implememation of CNN model for CIFAR10 datset calssification in different resolutions.
+1- implementation of CNN models for CIFAR10 dataset calssification in different resolutions.

-2- Implememation of CNN model for Fashion Mnist datset calssification.
+2- implementation of CNN models for Fashion-Mnist dataset calssification.